apache/cordova-docs/docs/en/edge/guide/platforms/blackberry/plugin.md

 # BlackBerry Plugins

+The section provides details for how to implement plugin code on the BlackBerry platform.
+See Application Plugins for an overview of how to structure the plugin and implement its common JavaScript interface.

 This guide shows how to develop an Echo plugin on BlackBerry.
 The Plugin Development Guide provides a broad overview with which you should already be familiar, and this guide picks up where it leaves